About Keith Ferrazzi - Best-Selling Author and Speaker on Business Relationship Development and Organizational Change:

 Thanks to that remarkable insight, Ferrazzi has developed a network of relationships that stretches from Washington's corridors of power, to America's top corporate leaders, to Hollywood's A-list.

 As Founder and CEO of Ferrazzi Greenlight, he provides market leaders with strategic consulting and training services to increase company sales and enhance personal careers.
-Ferrazzi Greenlight strategically leverages the insight of its executive team, whose careers span the highest echelons of corporate America, along with principles from Ferrazzi's best-selling book, Never Eat Alone.
-Never Eat Alone has been recognized as one of the best business books of 2005, 2006, and 2007.
+Ferrazzi Greenlight strategically leverages the insight of its executive team, whose careers span the highest echelons of corporate America, along with principles from Ferrazzi's best-selling book, Never Eat Alone, which has been recognized as one of the best business books of 2005, 2006, and 2007.
 His recent book, Who's Got Your Back?, guides readers to develop an intimate inner circle, a handful of people who they trust completely to hold them accountable to ever higher levels of achievement.

 Ferrazzi is a frequent contributor to CNN and CNBC.
 He has authored numerous